gevuong/aA-Games/data_structures.md

         - value of each node <= value of its parent
         - max value is at the root

-- In this case, the word "heap" will always refer to min-heap.
+- For the purposes of this article, the word "heap" will always refer to min-heap.

-#### What are some of its applications?
+#### In what applications would I use a binary heap?
 - Heapsort (in-place sorting method )
 - Priority Queues